Updated June 21, 2023

-Android is a Linux-based mobile operating system which was developed by Google.
+Android is a Linux-based mobile operating system that Google developed.
 It was aimed to be designed primarily for touchscreen devices such as smartphones and tablets.
-The initial version of Android was released on September 23, 2008, while the latest release was on August 6, 2018, while I write this introduction to android post.
+The initial version of Android was released on September 23, 2008, while the latest release was on August 6, 2018, while I was writing this introduction to Android post.
 It is called Android “9 Pie”.

 Main Components of Android